mateoguzmana/mateoguzman.net/docs/open-source.md

 title: Open Source
 ---

-In my spare time I try contribute to the open source community by contributing to existing repositories but also creating my own open source libraries.
+In my spare time I try contribute to the open source community by adding new features or fixing bugs to existing repositories but also creating my own open source libraries.

 ## React Native Image Picker 🖼️